My conclusions and thoughts after the Whole 30 diet

 - Since I felt NO different throughout the month, I didn't need to do any special “reintro” AFTER the Whole30 diet as I started eating the foods again that I had avoided, and sure enough, when I added them back, I saw no changes and again was relieved.
 (Click here for reintro info that Whole30 recommends or get the Whole-30 book here.)

-- A couple random notes: First, I ate a lot more veggies that month, which meant the family did too, so I'm trying to keep that up!
+- A couple random notes: First, I ate a lot more veggies that month, which meant the family did too, so I'm trying to keep that up — especially in the growing season because that's when I can get local produce from farmers who know how to cultivate nutrient-dense soil.
+(Animal foods provide such great nutrition and that's what I focus on around here, BUT there are so many good recipes with veggies that we love!)
 Second, did you know that it's possible to get too much protein?
 Listen here as Paul Jaminet explains.
 From my notes: Most people eat 15% protein and the brain regulates it well unless you’re forcing yourself to eat lean meat.
-Be sure to mix in carbs (for Whole30 that would be potatoes and starchy vegetables) and healthy fats.
+Be sure to mix in carbs — for Whole30 that would be potatoes and starchy vegetables — and healthy fats.
 Most should keep meat below 1 pound/day, even a half pound would be fine.
 (Here's where to get healthy meat if you don't have a good local source.)

 - My favorite foods on this diet!
 I got a lot of really good everyday meal recipes and ideas from Real Plans — that, along with some other random favorites, helped me pull together a bunch of delicious foods that I really enjoyed and thought I'd share: